-Strategic Reassuarance and Resolve: U.S.- China Relations in the 21st Century
+Strategic Reassuarance and Resolve: U.S.- China Relations in the 21st Century (Book Review)

 As professional foreign policy makers and analysts with profound experience on and close observation of US-China relations, James Steinberg and Michael O’Hanlon have provided a relatively generalized strategic perspective about as well as detailed and practical suggestions for the implementation of Sino-US relations in the 21st century.